-2017 is the fourth year for the Winter Session in London program, SOC 358: The Sociology of Food (for undergraduate students).
-Graduate students will get credit as SOC 555: Advanced Topics: Sociology of Food.
-The program includes classroom lectures, readings, written reaction papers, homework, plus visits to many sites of interest associated with expanding knowledge about the processes and relationships that characterize social experiences of food and water in the 21st century.
-We also have a busy cultural program.
+2018 is the fifth year for the Winter Session in London program, SOC 358: The Sociology of Food (for undergraduate students).
+Graduate students will complete additional work and receive credit for SOC 555: Advanced Topics: Sociology of Food.
+The program includes classroom lectures, readings, written reaction papers, homework, plus visits to many sites associated with expanding knowledge about the processes and relationships that characterize social experiences of food and water in the 21st century.
+We have a busy cultural program.
 All course-related site visits will be on foot or via public transportation.
 All required activities are covered by the program fee.
 Optional activities are often free to students, but may sometimes have out of pocket costs associated with participation.